Skip to main content

 Designed to: Break the ice, enhance team-member bonding

-As an easy-to-organize and low-pressure game for teams of any size, ‘two truths and a lie’ is an introductory game that involves each participant sharing three statements about themselves.
-As the name of the game suggests, two of the statements are true and one is a lie.
-The group gets to discuss and decide which is which (and get to know each other better in the process).
+Easy to organize and low pressure for teams of any size, ‘two truths and a lie’ involves each participant sharing three statements about themselves.
+Two are true, one is a lie.
+The group discusses and decides which is which—and gets to know each other better in the process.

-This is a great activity to kick off a longer meeting or seminar, or can be done during meeting intermissions.
+It’s a great way to kick off a longer meeting or seminar, or to fill meeting intermissions.

 Duration: 20–30 minutes